 That’s right, proper harness fit is critical not only for safety, but for comfort!
 Even if you’re well versed in car seat basics, there are common mistakes you might still be making.
 And you’re not alone!
 Maybe your not-so-little little one has grown since the last round of car seat adjustments you made.
 Triple check that your harness height, crotch buckle setting, insert use, and harness strap tightness are all good to go.
-If you need help making sure you’ve achieved perfection, schedule a consult with us or find a certified car seat safety technician near you.
+If you need help making sure you’ve achieved perfection, schedule a virtual consult with us or find a certified car seat safety technician near you.

 Perfected your fit and still have a car seat complainer?
 Here are a few other potential reasons:

 Being in a car seat “alone” (as opposed to mama or papa’s arms) is no fun for older babies and growing toddlers.
 It’s boring and lonely in that backseat!
 If this might be the root of your kiddo’s discontentment, try having mom or dad ride in the backseat with baby when another adult is available to drive.
 (Note: If this becomes a habit, it can be hard to break, sending you right back to the scream zone when you’re alone with your child and nobody’s available to entertain them from the backseat.
 With that in mind consider saving this trick for those times you really need it, like family outings with longer car trips!)
 You can also help your child feel safe and connected by setting up a mirror that gives your toddler a rear-view mirror view of mama — just make sure to secure that mirror carefully so it doesn’t become a dangerous projectile! — or giving your kiddo a special stuffed animal to keep them company on the road.